-Note: Never allow the turbine to run off-load with no connection to a battery bank.
-Doing so will allow open-circuit voltages to be generated by the turbine.
+Note: Never allow the turbine to run off-load with no connection to a battery bank or grid-tie inverter.
+Doing so will allow open circuit voltages to be generated by the turbine.
 These voltages may be dangerous and may damage the stator coils within the turbine.